AmritMurali/SpotifyToMP3/README.md

 Create a project, then click on Enable APIs and Services, scroll to Youtube Data API v3 and enable it.
 Next, it will ask you to create credentials (select public data) and it will give you the GOOGLE_KEY, select done.

+MUSIC_PATH is the path to the directory you want to put the audio files in, DO NOT PUT QUOTES.

-Add these four strings to your .env file and then run (NOTE: do not use a playlist with over 50 songs or you will go over the credit limit for the youtube api calls)
+Add these five things to your .env file and then run (NOTE: do not use a playlist with over 50 songs or you will go over the credit limit for the youtube api calls)
 ```
 python spotifyToMP3.py
 ```